THE GAVIOTAS COMMUNITY in South America is

 who works at something they don't like is actually unemployed!"

-He emphasizes regarding the university educational
+He emphasizes regarding the university

-process, "It is so important to get the universities
+educational process, "It is so important to

-Paolo sees himself as a "facilitator of learning".
+Paolo sees himself as a "facilitator

 With regard to the InterNet: "We